Follow TV Tropes

 • Emotionless Girl: Rei is calm, collected and cool.

 • Enemy Mine: The first time that Asuka and Wonder Girl are on the same battlefield is during the Brainiac crisis.
 The first time they have to work together is when Parasite kidnaps them both to use as "power chargers".
-Asuka finds a lot of respect for Wonder Girl on that day-time will tell if they become Fire-Forged Friends.
+Asuka gains a lot of respect for Wonder Girl on that day—time will tell if they become Fire-Forged Friends.

 • Entertainingly Wrong: Thanks to the Moment Killer described below, Shinji becomes annoyed at Kaji and how he got together with Misato.
 Because of this, Misato comes to the logical but incorrect conclusion that he's annoyed because he has a crush on her.